The Basics of Mutual Fund Taxation

 How Do I Select a Mutual Fund?
 This is where you’ll want to laser focus your attention and become an amateur sleuth while doing your research.
 The number of mutual funds available to investors right now rivals the number of stocks on the North American exchanges.
 Each one of these funds is unique but can be categorized based on the type of underlying securities held within it.
 At the broadest level, a fund falls into one of three categories: equity (which is stocks), fixed income (which are bonds), and money markets (similar to cash).

-#1 year fixed rate savings best rates#1 year fixed rate savings rates#1 year fixed rate isas best rates#investment funds#one year fixed rate isa best rates#1 year fixed rate bonds best rates#best funds#1 year fixed rate isa bonds best ratesrating
+#1 year fixed rate savings best rates#1 year fixed rate isa bonds best rates#1 year fixed rate savings rates#1 year fixed rate isas best rates#fixed bonds#one year fixed rate isa best rates#1 year fixed rate bonds best ratesrating

 Once you know your investment objective, which will include the number of years to invest and how much risk you’re willing to take, you can choose the best mutual fund or funds for you.
 And depending upon the types of mutual funds you use, the ongoing maintenance required may be little to nothing.
 Mutual Funds Offer Professional Management.
 One of the primary reasons investing mutual funds is easy is because they’re professionally managed.
 Rather than researching, analyzing, buying and selling stocks or bonds yourself, you have a skilled money manager doing it for you.
 Professional management is at the core of how mutual funds work: When investors buy shares of mutual funds, they’re pooling their money together.
 Managers use this pool of money to buy the stocks or bond securities that end up forming one portfolio.